 On one of our projects on general costs, we needed to define a whole new way of working for team, who for the first time would have the time to interact with other business units.

 Step Four: Scale and cement a sustainable performance

-Standardising the projects is what really delivers the return on investment for the teams we work with.
+Standardizing the projects is what really delivers the return on investment for the teams we work with.
 In order to bring immediate value, we think of industrialisation in a series of stages.
 The first is to create a pilot that the team can use.
 This is made using information from your company, which plays a big role in the project form the outset.
-This can be extended to create a whole family of reports which can be quickly created, neutralising costs and boosting the ROI.
+This can be extended to create a whole family of reports which can be quickly created, neutralizing costs and boosting the ROI.